State-Dependent Safety Failures in Multi-Turn Language Model Interaction: Experimental Results and Analysis

 \textbf{Autoregressive History Accumulation.} We next remove dialogue history accumulation entirely, reducing the interaction to repeated single-turn queries.
 This intervention yields the largest degradation, lowering SFR by 25.5\%.
 The result demonstrates that safety collapse under STAR fundamentally relies on cumulative autoregressive conditioning across turns.
 When dialogue history is absent, the model is repeatedly reset to its default safety-aligned state, preventing the formation of a directed state trajectory.
 This finding confirms that multi-turn safety failure cannot be attributed to isolated prompts, but instead emerges from state propagation through dialogue history.

 \textbf{Trajectory Stability and Regression Control.} Finally, we analyze mechanisms that regulate state stability during evolution.
-Removing momentum-based feedback control or adaptive recovery reduces SFR by 14.7\% and 19.7\%, respectively.
-In these settings, interaction trajectories frequently regress into defensive regions after overly aggressive transitions.
-These components therefore play a crucial role in preserving monotonic progress once the safety boundary has been approached or crossed, preventing premature reactivation of refusal behavior.
+Removing momentum-based feedback control or adaptive retry reduces SFR by 14.7\% and 19.7\%, respectively.
+Disabling momentum-based feedback control causes interaction trajectories to frequently regress into defensive regions after overly aggressive transitions.
+Disabling adaptive retry preserves refusal responses in dialogue history, so the model conditions on refusals in subsequent turns.
+Both mechanisms are therefore needed to sustain progress once the safety boundary has been crossed, and to keep refusal behavior from re-emerging.